Neoplan N4016

 The Neoplan N4016 was a low-floor single-decker bus built by Neoplan between 1988 and 1999, initially at Stuttgart in Germany and later also in Poland.
 It is the larger version of the Neoplan N4009 midibus.

-The N4016 is remembered for being the first low-entry single-decker bus sold in the United Kingdom.

 In Belarus, Minsk Automobile Plant (MAZ) took contacts with Neoplan in order to produce the MAZ-101, a low-floor bus closely related to the Neoplan N4016.
 While the MAZ-101 sold poorly, subsequent variants (MAZ-103, MAZ-105 and the three-axle MAZ-107) have been sold to a vast amount of Belarusian, Russian and foreign operators and are still in production today.

 Specifications

-The N4016 was 12m long and 2.5m wide, and is powered by a MAN or DAF engine with Voith or ZF Friedrichshafen transmission.
-The N4016 typically seated 31 or 39 with a large standing capacity.
-Some interesting features that it has a double-curvature windscreen, a separately mounted destination sign and a rounded roof dome that is more rounded than the existing Centroliner that is slightly different from the existing Centroliner.
+The N4016 is a 12-meter long and 2.5-meter wide bus, commonly powered by either a MAN or DAF engine, and equipped with a Voith or ZF Friedrichshafen transmission.
+This model of bus is known for its spacious seating, typically accommodating 31 to 39 passengers, along with a large standing capacity.
+Notable features of the N4016 include a double-curvature windscreen, a separately mounted destination sign, and a uniquely rounded roof dome.
+The design of the roof dome distinguishes it from the existing Centroliner model, featuring a more pronounced curvature.

 Service

 United Kingdom

-Twelve N4016s were sold in the United Kingdom, all to the Merseyside Passenger Transport Executive.
+The N4016 is remembered for being the first low-entry single-decker bus sold in the United Kingdom.
+Twelve were sold in the United Kingdom, all delivered to Merseybus for use on Merseytravel's SMART bus network in Liverpool.